Communities Creating Homes

 - More accessible home ownership options.

 The Communities Creating Homes project is funded by The Nationwide Foundation and Welsh Government and delivered by the Wales Co-operative Centre.
-The early stage element of the programme will be delivered by the Development Trust Association Wales.
+The Explore stage of the programme will be delivered by the Development Trust Association Wales.